Black-Qube-Analytica/odoo/README.md

 ## Prerequisites

 1. Ubuntu 20.04 server
-2. A domain and three A records, crm.your_domain and monitor.your_domain.
-Each should point to the IP address of your server
+2. A domain and two A records, crm.your_domain and monitor.crm.your_domain.
+Each should point to the IP address of your server.
+Optionally, you can also set up A record for pgadmin.
 3. Docker installed on the server
 4. Docker Compose installed